“Buy land,” a wise man once said. “They’re not making any more.” Not so in Singapore.

 In these images, vegetation is green and water is blue-black.
 Bare soil and pavement look almost pale or pink.
 Singapore is often cloudy; these images, some of them with popcorn clouds, are among the clearest in the archive.

 Singapore was rainforest, fringed by mangrove swamps, with about 150 people when the British acquired it as a colony in 1819.
 It soon thrived as a trading city because it lay sheltered from storms, right at the bottleneck where ships passed from the Pacific to the Indian Ocean.

 In 1965, when it became independent, Singapore had almost 2 million people, crowded slums, negligible natural resources, and an economy dependent on shipping.
 But Singapore’s one-party government used this sense of crisis to build a wealthy, modern city by using strict controls.
 They lowered the birth rate, moved nine of ten Singaporeans into new high-rise condominiums, and developed new banking and manufacturing business while expanding shipping (2) even more.
-By 2012, Singapore had about 5.3 million people and a high standard of living.
+By 2019, Singapore had almost 5.7 million people and a high standard of living.